Beth Macy: Awards

-Macy won numerous national honors for reporting on race, immigrants and refugees, caregiving for the elderly, and teen pregnancy during her more than 20 years as a reporter at The Roanoke Times including: an Associated Press Managing Editors award, The Casey Medal for Meritorious Journalism, a Columbia University Excellence Award, and the Society for Advancing Business Editing and Writing award.
+Macy won numerous national honors for reporting on race, immigrants and refugees, caregiving for the elderly, and teen pregnancy during her more than 20 years as a reporter at The Roanoke Times.
+She has received an Associated Press Managing Editors award, the Casey Medal for Meritorious Journalism, and an award from the Society for Advancing Business Editing and Writing.

 Factory Man: How One Furniture Maker Battled Offshoring, Stayed Local—and Helped Save an American Town received the J. Anthony Lukas Work-in-Progress Award in 2013.

 Dopesick was shortlisted for the 2019 Andrew Carnegie Medal for Excellence in Nonfiction.

-In 2022, Macy and Strong won the USC Scripter Award for an episode in the Dopesick Hulu series, "The People vs Purdue Pharma.”
+In 2022, Macy and Strong won the USC Scripter Award for an episode in the Dopesick Hulu series, "The People vs Purdue Pharma."

+Paper Girl was a finalist for the 2025 National Book Critics Circle Award for Autobiography.

 2026 U.S. House of Representatives campaign

 On November 18, 2025, Macy announced her candidacy for the U.S. House of Representatives in Virginia's 6th congressional district as a Democrat in the 2026 midterm elections.